Allison Crimmins

-Allison Crimmins is an American climate scientist and the director of the National Climate Assessment in the United States since 2021.
+Allison Crimmins is an American climate scientist.
+Her expertise includes scientific assessments of climate change, including impacts to the economy and human health, and opportunities for positive outcomes.
+She has a background in government work as the director of the National Climate Assessment in the United States since 2021.
 She was appointed by President Joe Biden, and replaced Trump appointee Betsy Weatherhead.